nkoporec/drupal-hooks/README.md

 =====================
 ## Description

-This extension adds rich language support for the Drupal 8 and Drupal 9 API to Sublime Text.
+This extension adds hook snippet support for the Drupal 8 and Drupal 9 API to Sublime Text.

 ## Installation